Garage drawings must be purchased prior to February 15, 2023. (Drawings are $400; this $400 will be credited toward the final building price.)

-At the $2.00 per square foot rate, a 24x24 gravel driveway would cost about $1,152.
-Don't take my word for it, check with local contractors for current prices in your area!
+At the $2.00 per square foot rate, a 24×24 gravel driveway would cost about $1,152.
+Don’t take my word for it though, check with local contractors for current prices in your area!

 As a wise man once said, “Your garage is only as good as what’s under it!”
 It would be a shame to invest in a beautiful garage, only to have it begin falling apart in a few years because no thought was put into ground preparation.
 Key considerations for foundation selection include garage size/height and how prone your area is to frost.

-On larger projects and for more durable support, you’ll want a concrete foundation.
-While there is certainly a higher cost of installing a concrete pad, there are several options depending on your personal preference, budget and local town requirements.
+While there is certainly a higher cost of installing a concrete pad, there are several options depending on your personal preference, budget, and local town requirements.

-The big questions, of course, is what does a garage foundation cost?
-For a 24’x24’ detached two car garage, a quality concrete floating foundation will be around $6000 to $8000, while a garage pad with a block foundation will run $8000 to $10,000.
+The big question, of course, is what does a garage foundation cost?
+For a 24’x24’ detached two-car garage, a quality concrete floating foundation will be around $4,608 to $8,640, while a garage pad with a block foundation will run from $9,792 to $14,400.

 But keep in mind, building a concrete foundation can save money during the actual detached garage construction process by eliminating the need to build a floor into the garage.
 The floor of the garage will be the concrete pad.